transmute-industries/did-core/packages/data-model/README.md

   },
 });

-// Add support for producitona and consumption for the JSON-LD Representation didDocument.addRepresentation({ 'application/did+ld+json': representation });
+// Add support for production and consumption for the JSON-LD Representation didDocument.addRepresentation({ 'application/did+ld+json': representation });

 // JSON-LD requires `@context` and that all terms be defined by it.